+Maximum

+Total Number Approximate

+of Shares Dollar Value of

+Purchased as Shares that May

+Part of Publicly Yet be

+Total Number Announced Purchased

-Period Total Number of Shares Purchased Average Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs A I tl Maximum Approximate Dollar Value of Shares hat May Yet e Purchased Under the Plans or Programs January 1, 2022 - December 31, 2022 1,777,657 \$ 1.87 1,777,657 \$ 6,668 January 1, 2023 - December 31, 2023 37,509 \$ 1.32 1,815,166 \$ 6,618
+of Shares Average Price Plans or Under the Plans

+Period Purchased Paid per Share Programs or Programs

+January 1, 2023 - December 31, 2023 37,509 \$ 1.32 1,815,166 \$ 6,618

-P. STOCK-BASED COMPENSATION:
+O. STOCK-BASED COMPENSATION:

 In November 2021, the Board of Directors adopted the Amended and Restated 2021 Equity Incentive Plan (the "2021 Plan") which provides for the granting of nonqualified stock options and restricted stock to the Company's employees, officers, directors, and outside consultants to purchase shares of the Company's common stock.
-The number of shares of common stock available for issuance under the 2021 Plan is 1,041,147 shares of common stock.
+As of December 31, 2024, the number of shares of common stock available for issuance under the 2021 Plan is 1,077,205 shares of common stock.